osg-htc/operations/docs/services/topology-contacts-data.md

 -------------

-The OSG keeps contact data for administrators and maintainers of OSG resources and VOs for the purpose of distributing security, software, and adminstrative (i.e., OSG All-Hands dates) announcements.
+The OSG keeps contact data for administrators and maintainers of OSG resources and VOs for the purpose of distributing security, software, and adminstrative (e.g., OSG All-Hands dates) announcements.
 Additionally, OSG contacts have the following abilities:

 - View other contacts' information (via [HTML](https://topology.opensciencegrid.org/contacts) and